|

 Evening

-- Transfer to international airport for flights back to U.S.
+- Transfer to international airport for flights back to USA

 - Early morning arrival in U.S.